mattnicholson/contextmapper/README.md

-# Context Mapper — Make your data responsive, simplify your views
+# Context Mapper — Responsive data, simplified views

 Javascript API to allow data to be variable depending on the context.